evkx/evkx.github.io/content/models/mercedes/eqa/EQA_350_4MATIC/_index.md

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Mercedes-EQ EQA 350 4MATIC supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

-The models is equipped with 4 USB-C connections as standard.
+The model has 4 USB-C connections as standard.
 As an option you can get additional 2 USB-C connections.
 ## Lights

 The standard headlights use LED technology.
 In addition, the standard taillights use LED technology.